MontgomeryLab/tinyRNA/doc/Configuration.md

 ### The Run Directory
 The final output directory name has three components:
-- The `run_name` defined in your Run Config
+1. The `run_name` defined in your Run Config
-- The date and time at pipeline startup
+2. The date and time at pipeline startup
-- The `run_directory` basename defined in your Paths File
+3. The basename of `run_directory` defined in your Paths File

+The `run_directory` suffix in the Paths File supports subdirectories; if provided, the final output directory will be named as indicated above, but the subdirectory structure specified in `run_directory` will be retained.

 ## Samples Sheet Details
 |  _Column:_ | FASTQ/SAM Files     | Sample/Group Name | Replicate Number | Control | Normalization |